callenb/callenb.github.io/_posts/2021-04-18-jacob-and-hannah-solomons.md

 Esther had moved from New York to Prince Rupert, Canada, before the war started and then on {% hebcal 24 May 1919 %} she married a Greek Candy Maker named Harry Killas in St Paul's Church, Vancouver.
 Her marriage certificate claims her religion was Church of England.

+{% include image.html url="/images/1921/BLOG_19210619-CENSUS-1_Regal_Place.png" dimensions="width='100%'" caption="The 1921 Census for 1 regal Place" %}

+The 1921 Census was eventually taken on 19th June 1921.
+It shows Hannah was living at 1 Regal Place with her youngest daughter, Rebecca, and her Granddaughter, Eva Lichtenstein.
+It says both Rebecca's father, Jacob Solomons, and Eva's father, Jack Lichtenstein have died by this time.
+However I know, Jack Lichtenstein was very much alive and survived beyond WWII.
+That is one for another day.

+According to the Census, Hannah is not currently employed and Eva is still at school.
+Rebecca is working as a Furrier Liner for Mr B Shrier at 16a Bevis Marks in Duke Street.

-Rebecca married Abraham Fagan in the Stepney Orthodox Synagogue on {% hebcal 10 July 1921 %}.
+Less than a month after the Census was taken, Rebecca married Abraham Fagan in the Stepney Orthodox Synagogue on {% hebcal 10 July 1921 %}.
 This synagogue was founded in 1896 by members of the East London Synagogue who were opposed to the mixed choir formed there.
 It is very likely that Esther was at Rebecca's wedding as she arrived in Liverpool from Canada on 4 July, 1921 and didn't leave until 29 September, 1921.
 Hopefully, she spent plenty of time with her 14 year old daughter, who may have been starting work at that age.

 At this point all of Hannah's children, apart from Kitty were married.
 There isn't a great deal I know about Kitty until she travelled to Canada to visit Esther in June 1923.
 My Mum knew Kitty as Aunt Bessie, but never knew she was one of Hannah's children.
 Mum liked her a lot, and looked forward to her visits from Canada.
 The records show Kitty stayed with her sister Dinah when visiting London.

-I am looking forward to getting hold of the 1921 Census, just to see who was actually living at 1 Regal Place in April 1921.

 ## Bist du frum?